hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 ### Manual Chat assignment (Claiming)
-> Agent chat also supports manual assignment of chats to agents.
+> Smart Agent chat also supports manual assignment of chats to agents.

 Team leads can manually assign a chat.
 They can either assign it to themselves or a team or an individual agent.